isomerpages/nyp-sirs/_services/career-services/pcp-retail-professional.md

 effectiveness of such methods/channels.
 <br>

-<p>The PCP RP trainee should attain a ‘Competent’ for all modules.
+<p>The CCP-RP trainee should attain a ‘Competent’ for all modules.
 Upon completion of the programme, trainees will receive the nationally accredited Statement
 of Attainment (SOA), under the Singapore Workforce Skills Qualifications (WSQ) framework for Retail.</p>

 <i>*Training hours may be subjected to change</i>